Guest Post Written by Dr. Furqan A Syed (The Author)

 Lungs belong to the group of “Vital Life Organs”.
 Life comes to a sudden end if anyone from the Heart, Brain, Liver, Lungs or Blood stops functioning.
 Of course, all the organs are vital in that respect but non-functioning of other organs may not cause sudden death… and the life lingers on for some time unless the cause finally stops any of the Vital Life Organs.

-All life threatening events, without any prejudice, medical or non-medical in nature, would cause breathing difficulty at one or other stage, whether it is loss of blood due to some accident, a heart attack, a poisonous snake bite, an allergy, renal failure, physical damage to lungs, diseases of lungs, respiratory passage blockage, lack of Oxygen in breathing environment, gas poisoning, exposure to smoke, etc.
+All life-threatening events, without any prejudice, medical or non-medical in nature, would cause breathing difficulty at one or other stage, whether it is loss of blood due to some accident, a heart attack, a poisonous snake bite, an allergy, renal failure, physical damage to lungs, diseases of lungs, respiratory passage blockage, lack of Oxygen in breathing environment, gas poisoning, exposure to smoke, etc.

 Therefore, in a limited scope of narrating a case of breathing difficulty, we would take a cursory look only at the lungs and respiratory tract related diseases that cause or produce breathing difficulty.
 I rated seven of these in order of most widely affecting us in my dwelling area.

-1) Pneumonia: a functional disorder of lungs due to exposure to cold that causes inflammation of lungs by attracting micro-organisms like bacteria, viruses, fungi or parasites and resultantly the alveoli becomes filled with fluids causing breathing difficulty.
+1) Pneumonia: a functional disorder of lungs due to exposure to cold that causes inflammation of lungs by attracting micro-organisms like bacteria, viruses, fungi or parasites and resultantly the alveoli become filled with fluids causing breathing difficulty.

 2) Asthma: an idiosyncratic reaction of a biological assay that causes swelling of respiratory passages and results in breathing difficulty.